Vedsaga/aws-ai-agent/command-center-backend/ARCHITECTURE_UPDATE.md

 1. Test the API endpoints thoroughly
 2. Monitor CloudWatch logs for any issues
 3. Verify tool calling works correctly
-4. Test with various queries to ensure proper responses
+4. Test with various queries to ensure proper